ArminJo/ATtinySerialOut/README.md

 - Provides Serial.print / println functions for easy software porting.
 - Code size is only 76 bytes@38400 baud or 196 bytes@115200 baud (including first call).
 - Provides additional fast printHex() and printlnHex() functions.
-- Default TX pin is PB2 on a ATtiny85.
+- Default TX pin is PIN_PB2 on an ATtiny85.

 <br/>